koptelovmax/gaussianprocess/track.md

 ### What next
 - Finish the reimplementation in Python of what I made in Matlab
 - Understand the model
 - Learn MAP
 - Learn optimization processes

+## 05.05.16
+### What has done
+- Finished multivariate Gaussian distribution function implementation

+### Why
+- I should use Python to rewrite the Matlab code

+### What has learned
+- Be careful with array indexes in Python
+- Cholesky factorization in Python

+### What next
+- Understand the model
+- Learn MAP
+- Learn optimization processes